Jump to recipe →

 Crescent roll taco bake is going to be your family’s new favorite dinner!
 Soft, buttery crescent roll dough is baked with zesty taco meat, lots of cheese, and all your fave Tex-Mex toppings—perfect for an easy weeknight meal!

-serving of crescent roll taco bake served on a white round plate with a silver fork
+serving of crescent roll taco bake served on a white round plate with a silver fork.

 Pin this recipe now to save it for later

 This crescent roll taco bake recipe is an easy and delicious family meal.
-It’s made with layers of crescent roll dough on the bottom and top, a flavorful taco beef mixture, veggies, and cheese.
-The entire dish is then topped off with lettuce and sour cream for a tasty dinner that’s sure to please everyone at the table.
+It’s made with layers of crescent roll dough on the bottom and top, a flavorful taco ground beef mixture, veggies, and cheese.
+The entire dish is then topped off with lettuce and sour cream for a tasty taco dinner that’s sure to please everyone at the table.
 (Yep, even your picky eaters!)

-close up image of cross section of crescent roll taco bake served in a blue casserole dish
+close up image of cross section of crescent roll taco bake served in a blue casserole dish.

-Easy Crescent Roll Taco Bake
+Easy Crescent Roll Taco Bake Recipe

 The combination of the buttery crescent rolls, savory meat filling, melty cheese, and flavorful toppings makes this taco bake an unforgettable dish.
 The crescent roll crust becomes golden brown in the oven while the beef mixture cooks through with the cheese to create a new twist on taco night.
+Just like tacos, you can customize this crescent roll taco casserole to fit your personal tastes.
+Add more cheese, mix in some chopped jalapenos or serve the taco bake with some guacamole.
+You just can’t go wrong!

-ingredients to make crescent roll taco bake
+ingredients to make crescent roll taco bake.

 See recipe card below this post for ingredient quantities and full instructions.